OrenLeung/Discord-MEE6-Level-Bot/README.md

 ### How to Run
-place yr email and password into .env
+place yr email, password, and channel url into .env

 npm install
 node index.js